Nishan-k/Analyzing-skill-requirements-for-Data-analyst-poisition/README.md

 ## Goal Of The Project:
-Extract the vacancies posted for a data analyst role from Indeed using a spider build in Scrapy for all the 16 states and visualize the data in Tableau as a dashboard to show which programming languages, tools, education level, salary, prferred communication language, libraries and packages are needed to be a well-equipped data analyst.
+Extract the vacancies posted for a data analyst role from Indeed using a spider build in Scrapy for all the 16 states and visualize the data in Tableau as a dashboard to show which programming languages, tools, education level, salary, preferred communication language, libraries and packages are needed to be a well-equipped data analyst.

 ## Table of Contents:
 <ol>